 SAMs enable fast and efficient modelling of galaxies and their properties within cosmological volumes.
 In this work, we use the \meraxes (\citealt{Dragons3}) SAM which was specifically designed to study the interplay and feedback between galaxy formation and evolution, and reionisation.
 Since its introduction \meraxes has undergone several updates.
 These include AGN feedback (\citealt{Dragons10}) as well as updates to supernova feedback, recycling and chemical enrichment of the ISM, and reincorporation of the ejected gas (\citealt{Dragons19}).

-\meraxes includes detailed, physically motivated prescriptions for processes including baryonic infall into a dark matter halo, radiative cooling of this infalling gas, star formation, supernova feedback which can heat up the cold gas, mass recycling whereby the ejected material from a supernova can participate in star formation again, metal enrichment of the interstellar medium (ISM), and reincorporation of the gas that are ejected from the galaxy but still bound to the dark matter halo.
+\meraxes includes detailed, physically motivated prescriptions for processes including baryonic infall into a dark matter halo, radiative cooling of this infalling gas, star formation, supernova feedback which can heat up the cold gas, mass recycling whereby the ejected material from a supernova can participate in star formation again, metal enrichment of the interstellar medium (ISM), and reincorporation of the gas that is ejected from the galaxy but still bound to the dark matter halo.
 The dynamical time of a typical galactic disc at high redshift is $\sim 10$s of Myr (which is similar to the lifetime of massive stars).
-Our N-body simulations have therefore been constructed with high cadence (with a mean value of 10 Myr between $z\sim 30-5$) and \meraxes also includes time dependent feedback based on the star formation history.
+Our N-body simulations have therefore been constructed with high cadence (with a mean value of 10 Myr between $z\sim 30-5$) and \meraxes also includes time-dependent feedback based on the star formation history.

 At each snapshot, the baryonic content of a dark matter halo increases up to $f_b f_{\rm mod}M_{\rm vir}$ in the form of pristine primordial gas.
 Here, $f_b = \Omega_{\rm b}/\Omega_{\rm m}$ is the baryon fraction of the Universe and $f_{\rm mod}$ is the baryon fraction modifier which couples the feedback of reionisation to galaxy formation.
 This newly acquired baryonic gas is deposited into a shock-heated and quasi-static hot-gas reservoir of the galaxy.
 The fraction of this hot gas which has a cooling time less than the dynamical time of the halo cools radiatively to a much colder gas cloud.
-This cold gas then participates in star-formation following the \cite{Kauffmann1996} model.
+This cold gas then participates in star formation following the \cite{Kauffmann1996} model.
 The cold gas reservoir can also be depleted by the feedback from supernova and active galactic nuclei (\citealt{Dragons10}).

 \cite{Dragons19} introduced a dust model into \meraxes facilitating the computation of dust attenuated luminosity functions (LFs).
-The implementation is based on \cite{Charlot2000}.
+The implementation is based on a dust attenuation model from \cite{Charlot2000}.
 Within a Bayesian framework, \cite{Dragons19} explored three parameterisations for dust in \meraxes linked to the SFR, dust-to-gas (DTG) ratio, and gas column density (GCD).
-In this work we use the DTG model which depends on the cold gas' metallicity and mass.
+In this work, we use the DTG model which depends on the cold gas' metallicity and mass.